VinFast VF 6

-The VinFast VF 6 is a battery electric subcompact crossover SUV that produced and marketed by VinFast from 2024.
+The VinFast VF 6 is a battery electric subcompact SUV that produced and marketed by VinFast from 2024.
 On 6 January 2022, the model was presented for the first time at the Consumer Electronics Show, and was shown in full at the 2022 Paris Motor Show.

 Overview

 The model has infotainment technology that allows users to stream videos, play games, shop online or control their smart home devices as part of the Smart Service subscription package.